 The Plot

-So Iyaz is hung up on a girl.
-He's thinking about her so much that it's like when you can't get a song out of your head (or in his case a 'na, na, na').
-But don't take this song on face value - the literary techniques are second to none!
-I mean the repetition of replay to emphasize that the song is replaying over and over in his head.
-Brilliant!
-And this is possibly my favourite use of a metaphor to date; 'That girl is a gun to my holster'.
-Genius!
+But you shouldn't take this song on face value - the literary techniques are second to none.
+The repetition of replay to emphasise that the song is replaying over and over in his head is nothing short of brilliant and he uses possibly my favourite metaphor to date: "That girl is a gun to my holster."
+Genius.